tareqimbasher/NetPad/README.md

 See [Features](https://github.com/tareqimbasher/NetPad?tab=readme-ov-file#features-rocket).

-#### If you like this project, please star it :star2: and consider [sponsoring](https://github.com/sponsors/tareqimbasher)!
+**If you like this project, please star it :star2: and consider [sponsoring](https://github.com/sponsors/tareqimbasher)!**

 ## Motivation

-This project aims to create an open-source, web-enabled, cross-platform alternative to LINQPad.
-The goal is not to reach 100% feature parity with LINQPad, but to offer an effective alternative that covers features most commonly used and to introduce a few new useful ones.
+This project aims to create an open-source, cross-platform alternative to LINQPad.
+NetPad can run as a native desktop app or in a web browser, and aims to cover the most commonly used features while introducing new ones of its own.

 ## Discord

 Join the [Discord server](https://discord.gg/FrgzNBYQFW) to collaborate, ask questions and get the latest announcements.

-**All** feedback is welcome!

 ## Requirements